Samsung/tizen-docs/docs/application/dotnet/guides/security/secure-repository.md

 The secure repository features are provided by a key manager.
 An application functions as a key manager client, and accesses the secure repository through the key manager.

-The main features of the Tizen.Security.SecureRepository namespace include:
+The main features of the Tizen.Security.SecureRepository namespace include the following:

 -   Data store policy